 Enrichment programs can not only change the entire course of a pupil’s life, but they can attract more families to your school and build your reputation in the community.

 Put simply, a generous enrichment program can improve all aspects of pupils and develop their abilities quite rapidly in specific subjects.
 It can open up new opportunities and broaden perspectives.
 The programs can also create lifelong friendships, spark new ideas, and develop confidence.

-At Purbrook Park we have adapted our timetable to ensure that every pupil takes part in an enrichment activity every day for one hour.
+At Purbrook Park we have adapted our timetable to ensure that every pupil takes part in an enrichment activity at least once a week for one hour.
 Pupils will select from an extensive programme each term.